Welcome to the website of NOTA UK, the home of the None of the Above electoral reform campaign for the UK (est: 2010).

 Please direct all media enquiries to stan(at)nota-uk.org

-THE CURRENT STATE OF PLAY: Towards the end of 2014, thanks to our lobbying, the parliamentary Political & Constitutional Reform Committee (PCRC) included NOTA as a proposed reform in a survey and public consultation on ‘voter engagement’.
-The huge show of public support for NOTA that this provoked compelled the PCRC to recommend in its final report (published 05/02/15) that the next government consult before May 2016 solely on inclusion of NOTA on ballot papers.
-This was a huge boost to our campaign as it was the first time that None of the Above had ever been acknowledged and officially endorsed as a possible electoral reform in and of itself.
+Previous developments: Towards the end of 2014, thanks to our lobbying, the parliamentary Political & Constitutional Reform Committee (PCRC) included NOTA as a proposed reform in a survey and public consultation on ‘voter engagement’.
+The huge show of public support for NOTA that this provoked compelled the PCRC to recommend in it’s final report (published 05/02/15) that the next government hold a public consultation before May 2016 specifically on inclusion of NOTA on ballot papers.
+This was a huge boost to our campaign as it was the first time that NOTA had ever been acknowledged and officially endorsed as a possible electoral reform in and of itself.
 Read this blog post for more details.

-The PCRC has now been unceremoniously scrapped by the incoming Conservative government… which is a scandal in itself.
-But we’re not about to let that stop us.
-Its NOTA recommendation, amongst many others in the report, was an official, logically sound, evidence based one that transformed NOTA from a misunderstood, fringe idea into a mainstream, seriously proposed solution to the problems of our failing democracy.
+But we’re not about to let this stop us.
+The PCRC’s NOTA recommendation was an official, logically sound, evidence based endorsement that transformed NOTA from a misunderstood, fringe idea into a mainstream, seriously proposed solution to the problems of our failing democracy.

-No amount of wielding of unchecked executive power and scrapping of vital select committees can wish away the progress that NOTA UK and other groups campaigning for electoral reform have made – so we crack on.
+No amount of wielding of unchecked executive power and dismissal of vital select committee findings can wish away the progress that NOTA UK and other groups campaigning for electoral reform have made – so we crack on.